niranjan910/The-Rollercoaster-Database/README.md

 - Scope: 1,000+ rollercoasters from amusement parks worldwide.

-The Python notebooks used to inspect, clean, and analyze the data can be found here An executive presentation summarizing the results can be found here
+The Python notebooks used to inspect, clean, and analyze the data can be found here `Rollar_coaster_EDA.ipynb`.
+An executive presentation summarizing the results can be found here

 ---